StamatisDeli/Neighborhood-map/README.md

 -TODO: text input search field.
 Make a filtering function.
 I installed regexp.
 Works, but problem: My query is in Greek, and it works with greek. Ι tested in a browser, worked some stuff out.
     -ISSUE: different results for a browser in english I managed to turn the funcionality to work with props and live inside App.
         -Now I have to toggle marker visibility according to text input.
 It turns out I have to use marker.setVisible() and loop over the markers.
 On it.
 Mentor Kelly finally gave me a good link to follow!

--TODO: make the app responsive.
+Done.
+I used .filter and .every

 -TODO: Make a modal which appears onClick and displays Flickr images
         - I made 2 functions for open and close.
-        I need to make the infowindows clickable:
+        - I need to make the infowindows clickable: I passed an event listener inside the event listener so that the modal opens

-Dependances:
+-TODO: make the app responsive.

+#Dependances:
 escape-string-regexp

 #Resources: